Allstate Sugar Bowl Tennis

 LHSAA Class 5A Region III Tennis Tournament

-The Allstate Sugar Bowl has also sponsored the Louisiana High School Athletic Association Class 5A Region III Tennis Tournament for the past nine years at the City Park/Pepsi Tennis Center.
-The event crowns the top boys and girls tennis teams and individuals from the Bayou region of Louisiana and the South-shore Metro New Orleans area.
+The Allstate Sugar Bowl has also sponsored the Louisiana High School Athletic Association Class 5A Region IV Tennis Tournament for the past 10 years at the City Park/Pepsi Tennis Center.
+The event crowns the top boys’ and girls’ tennis teams and individuals from the Bayou region of Louisiana and the South-shore Metro New Orleans area.
 Each quarterfinalist in singles and doubles qualifies for the LHSAA State Championships.

-- 2017: Dynasties Continue at Class 5A Region III Tennis Championships
+- 2017: Dynasties Continue at Class 5A Region IV Tennis Championships

 - 2016: Jesuit and Dominican Continue Regional Tennis Dominance